Inventium/wiaw-smooth-slider/readme.txt

 4. New - New custom field implementation, to allow not to display images on selective posts
 5. New - A new template tag to display Category specific posts on Smooth Slider
 6. New - A new template tag for WPMU, to get slider posts from all over the WPMU site
-7. New - Option to change “Read More” text and also put it in your language
+7. New - Option to change ï¿½Read Moreï¿½ text and also put it in your language
 8. New - Permission setting option to restrict the users from adding posts to Smooth Slider
 9. New - Remove posts and pages from Smooth Slider selectively from the settings page itself
 10. New - Option to retain specific html tags in the slider posts